 Here are the highlights of what we’re doing throughout the year to keep your children safe.

 These are just some of the many steps we have taken to help us seek a secure campus and we are actively looking for ways to improve.
-Kitt Schwitters, our School Wide Awareness Trainer, (SWAT), is charged with overseeing our campus safety.
+Our School Wide Awareness Trainer, (SWAT), is charged with overseeing our campus safety.